 I kept this recipe super simple so it could be prepped ahead and assembled in 5 minutes before heading to work in the morning.
 This recipe will make 4 large wraps or 8 medium wraps.
 The pictures you see here are using medium-sized whole wheat Mission tortilla wraps.

 First, slather the wraps with 1 Tbsp of edamame hummus.
+Sometimes I even add an extra 1 Tbsp of vegan pesto to this wrap for even more flavor!

 After the hummus is on, add in the vegetables.
 For this recipe, I used shredded purple cabbage, shredded carrot, sliced onions, sliced avocado, sliced tomatoes, and sprouts.
 However, I want you to know the vegetables you put in this wrap are totally up to you!